 For transgender individuals, there is an undeniable financial aspect to their decision to transition or not.
 Surgery, therapy, medications and even the legal costs of changing one’s gender identity all combine to make such choices financially taxing for individuals, regardless of their income level.

-Another financially charged issue related to sexual orientation discrimination involves housing, homeownership and senior living arrangements.
-Surveys and field tests clearly show that housing, rent incentives and amenities are less available for LGBT applicants as a whole while pricing and fees are more.
-Additionally, while HUD has had protections in place since 2012 for LGBT individuals in federally subsidized housing, there are still some hurdles to remove from the process of purchasing a home as a same sex couple.
+Another financially charged issue related to sexual orientation discrimination involves housing, homeownership, and senior living arrangements.
+Surveys and field tests clearly show that housing, rent incentives, and amenities are less available for LGBT applicants as a whole while pricing and fees are more.
+Additionally, while HUD has had protections in place since 2012 for LGBT individuals in federally subsidized housing, there are still some hurdles to be removed from the process of purchasing a home as a same-sex couple.

 Debt Reduction Services Solutions